 It must be given to the Clerk on the day previous to its introduction.

-It nay be introduced simultaneously in both Houses or it may be acted upon in one
+It nay be introduced simultaneously in both Houses or it may be acted upon in one time on the calendar or agenda for the day.

 House and then sent to the other for consideration.